missing cover art

 ManualThe manual claims that you can crouch by pressing down, but Mega Man can not duck in this or any subsequent game.

 Mega Man 1 differences from the rest of the seriesThe original Megaman game has a huge amount of significant differences between all its sequels, especially around boss battles:

-- It is the only Megaman game where you have score points (since you don't get extra lives when the score increase as in most games, the score is totally useless).
+- It is the only Megaman game where you score points (since you don't get extra lives when the score increases as in most games, the score is totally useless).

 - It is the only Megaman game where you have 6 robots to fight instead of 8.